 Construction Start

-Applicants for an OHTF loan must be ready to close the loan and start construction within 120 days of an award by OHFA’s Board of Trustees.
-Failure to do so can result in termination of the loan commitment.
+Applicants for an OHTF loan must be ready to close the loan and start construction within 90 days of an award by OHFA’s Board of Trustees.
+Failure to do so will result in termination of the loan commitment.

 Award Instrument

-Loan Agreements and Promissory Notes will be used to contract with funded Applicants in order to implement proposed affordable housing development activities issued through OHFA.
+Loan Agreements, Mortgages, and Promissory Notes will be used to contract with funded Applicants in order to implement proposed affordable housing development activities issued through OHFA.
 Appropriate general and special conditions will be contained within the OHTF documents.
 The maximum loan/contract period is twenty-four (24) months.

 OHFA regularly assesses the performance of its Awardees.
 In cases of non-performance and/or poor performance, OHFA may, where necessary, request the note be called.
 Poor performance and non-performance will include but is not limited to: